kaBeech/monads-are-easy/README.md

 Having a monad means that:

-1. You can make some functions that take an element of type `a`and put it into some structure `S` (which may have some extra information/effects).
+1. You have a monadic type `M (S a)` consisting of elements of type `a` in structure `S` (which may have some extra information/effects)

-2. You have such a function that doesn't change the element when putting it into the structure (bind).
+2. You have something that builds such a monadic type, AKA a type constructor

-3. You can make some functions that operate on elements of type `a` within `S` while optionally ignoring the structure and return something also with structure `S`.
+3. You have a function that takes an `S a` and puts it into a monadic type `M (S a)`, AKA a type converter or return

-4. You have such a function that doesn't change the element itself (return).
+4. You have a function that chains together operations performed upon an `M (S a)`, AKA a bind

 ## Images